itsamrit/DSA/Recursion and Dp/Readme.md

 👉We cant apply dp only while printing

+👉We cant apply dp while dividing set into k subset with equal sum

 👉For count of subset if(subset with given conditions)return 1;
 if(boundry condition crossed)return 0;